KaiBot3000/crikit/README.md

 $ pip install -r requirements.txt
 ```

-Get an API Key from [OpenWeather](http://openweathermap.org/appid "API Key") and save it as an
+If you want to use your local temperature, get an API Key from [OpenWeather](http://openweathermap.org/appid "API Key") and save it as an
 environmental variable:
 ```sh
 $ export WEATHER_API_KEY=[your app id here]